 It would’ve been completely dark if the fireplace hadn’t still been giving off its warm glow.

 It appeared that no one was there except for two hungry students.
 Everything was spit spot clean and ready for cooking the next morning.

-“It appears we are too late for leftovers.”
-Hermione said sadly.
+“It appears we are too late for leftovers,” Hermione commented sadly.

 But just then a kitchen elf magically appeared.
 She seemed a bit shy and timid.

-“Students in the kitchens?”
-She questioned.
+“Students in the kitchens?” she questioned.
 “No. No. Mustn’t have students in the kitchens.
-School rules forbid.”
-The elf said in a fairly kind manner, seemingly unsure of what to do about the situation.
+School rules forbid,” the elf explained in a fairly kind manner, seemingly unsure of what to do about the situation.

 Draco crouched down to her level and the elf’s eyes grew wide.

 “Nice to meet you, Starlet.
 I’m afraid we’ve missed our dinner this evening.
-Is there anything left that we might have something to eat?”
-He said kindly.
+Is there anything left that we might have something to eat?” he asked kindly.
 “We’re terribly hungry.”